OrchardCMS/OrchardCore/src/docs/reference/modules/Users/CustomUserSettings/README.md

     Don't mark any existing Content Type with this `CustomUserSettings` stereotype, as this will break existing content items of this type.

 Custom User Settings are then comprised of parts and fields like any other content type.
-Once created, open the user list, create or edit an existing user, and each of these sections should appear alongside the module-provided ones.
-For more details see the video at the [bottom of this page](#Video).
+After creation, go to Security >> Users to either create a new user or modify an existing one.
+Each of these sections will be accessible through distinct tabs.
+For further information, refer to the video located at the [bottom of this page.](#Video).

 ## Usage